LegeBeker/bypass-paywalls-tampermonkey/.github/ISSUE_TEMPLATE/new-site-request-template.md

 Usually premium articles cannot be bypassed as they are behind a hard paywall.

 1. Install the uBlock Origin extension if it hasn't been installed already.
 See if you are still getting a paywall.
 If so, continue to the next step.
+2. First search 'Issues' to see if the site has been requested already.
-2. Visit an article on the site you want to bypass the paywall for and copy the article title.
+3. Visit an article on the site you want to bypass the paywall for and copy the article title.
-3. Open up a new incognito window (Ctrl+Shift+N) and paste the article title into Google.
+4. Open up a new incognito window (Ctrl+Shift+N on Chrome) or Private window (Ctrl+Shift+P on Firefox), and paste the article title into Google.
-4. Click on the same article from the Google search results page.
+5. Click on the same article from the Google search results page.
-5. If it loads without a paywall replace this entire template text with the word "Confirmed" with the site in the title and submit the request.
+6. If it loads without a paywall replace this entire template text with the word "Confirmed" and submit the request.
 Otherwise please do not submit an issue as this extension cannot bypass it either.